lukemt/tcl-navigate/README.md

-# TCL Tools for VS Code
+# TCL Navigate for VS Code

-TCL Tools is a lightweight VS Code extension that provides symbol navigation and definition support for TCL files.
+TCL Navigate is a lightweight VS Code extension that provides symbol navigation and definition support for TCL files.
 With this extension, you get:

 - **Document Symbol Provider:** Outline view support for TCL functions defined with the `proc` keyword.
 - **Definition Provider:** Go to the definition of a TCL function, even if it's in another file.